-On such platforms (example: TPP2W-G2) the serial port object openly uses the I/O object's interrupts.
+On some platforms (for example, the TPP2) the ser. object openly uses the io. object's interrupts.
 The rules:

-Run the following test codes on a device with dependent interrupts (EM1000) and a device with interdependent interrupts (EM2000).
+Run the following test code on a device with dependent interrupts (such as the EM1000) and a device with interdependent interrupts (such as the EM2000).

-Here is the debug output for the EM1000:
+Here is the Debug pane output for the EM1000:

 And now for the EM2000:

 Now will try to disable the line...